Coffee Origin Header

 Indonesia has a unique place in coffee history.
-Dutch smugglers took coffee seeds from Mocha in Yemen in the late 1600s and founded coffee cultivation on the island of Java, exporting to Europe in 1704.
-This was the first time coffee had been grown commercially outside of the Arabian Peninsula.
-Today, Indonesian coffee plantations cover approximately 1.24 million hectares, producing around 800,000 tonnes annually.
-98.6% of this production is from smallholder farmers.
+Dutch smugglers took coffee seeds from Mocha in Yemen in the 1600s and founded coffee cultivation at the island of Java, expanding to Sumatra, Bali, Sulawesi, and Flores Island.
+Collectively known as the Indonesian Arabica Peninsula.

-Harvesting
+We Are Harvesting

 Flores Island